GummiCode/freecodecamp-react-testing-library/notes.md

 </DocumentFragment>
 `;
 ```

+### <font color="orange">*-ALWAYS- check the structure of your snapshots when they are created or updated to ensure they are as they should be, or you may get false positives when testing!*</font>

 - Pass Meaning: The render is identical to the screenshot.
 - Fail Meaning: The render doesn't match the screenshot.
 This may or may not be a problem, as updating a component may cause a change to the render.
 The tester will need to compare the screenshot to the render and decide on whether to update the screenshot or not. ```test``` provides a comparison of the two in the console.